 as I AM

 Letting Go – what it means.
 It’s simple but not always easy.
 We hear so much about letting go but what does it mean to let go?
 How do we let go and what are we letting go of?
 Mmmm what a great question.
-How do you let go and let God?
-How do you let go of the old way of thinking and let the new way to come?
-How do we let go and move on?
-How do we let go of relationships?
+What does it mean to let go and let God?
+It doesn’t seem that easy to let go of the old way of thinking and let the new way to come?
+Let go and move on?
+What does that mean?
+Letting go of relationships?
+That’s not easy, is it?
 And the list goes on!

 We do a lot of ‘holding on’ and a lot of ‘letting go’ in our lives, don’t we?
 I have asked the question ‘how’ many times.
 When you think about the question, doesn’t it imply that we have to do something to let go?
 This in its self doesn’t make sense, does it?
 We know that letting go is about not doing, isn’t it?